-Please note on successful completion of this course you can progress to the one-year Flood and Coastal Engineering BSc
+Please note on successful completion of this course you can progress to the one-year full-time or two-year part time Flood and Coastal Engineering BSc top up.

 Brunel University London’s impact on the future wages of its graduates is among the best in the country compared to other universities, according to a new analysis of government data by The Economist (2017).

 Our two-year foundation degree has been developed in partnership with the Environment Agency to address the increasing demand for flood engineering professionals.

 This course offers a minimum of 20 sponsored places, covering university tuition fees and a training allowance whilst on placement for the duration of the two-year course.
 Non-sponsored places are also available.

 The first and second year follow the same structure with the first six months spent at Brunel, and then the following six months at your selected workplace, which may be at an Environment Agency or Risk Management Authority office across England.
 You will be asked to indicate your preferred location and you will receive a training allowance of £1,000 per month (HMRC tax and NI exempt) while on each six-month placement.